errantSquam/Golden-Sun-Spritesheet-Compressor/README.md

 Then run the program in command line.
 Maybe I'll add command line args support in the future.

 # Special Thanks
-Salanewt, Beyond, and tarpman from the GS Hacking server
+Salanewt, Beyond, Misery and tarpman from the GS Hacking server

 Atrius for TLAEditor (so I can double check if I did things right)